 They’ve used a mixture of materials and blends of matte and glossy; we’re not fans of glossy for such product as they are notorious and magnetic to finger marks, and smudges.
 That said, this portion of the mouse is hidden 99% of the time, and doesn’t suffer from any slippage even after a longer gaming session.
 The indents and ridges work well with smaller and larger hands, with no trailing or surface scratching

 On the left side, we find three programmable buttons, that can be configured to suit your own needs.

 The additional support from your thumb is angled well, and when switching between it and the button, we had no issues.

 The cable is coating with a solid but pliable braided, that caused little to no snagging.
 Total cable length =1.8M

 On the underside, X2 have sued quite thick slides, but they didn’t impact the slide and glide performance at all, surface dependant of course but combined with the low mouse weight, this is well suited for faster-paced games for sure.

-Technically a three two lighting zoned, but the one on the top side, is a simple three light offering to show what DPI modes you’re currently in.
+Technically a three lighting zone product, its a simple three light offering to show what DPI modes you’re currently in.
 The X2 portion lights up, but will spend most of its life under your hands, so the one that really matters has been positioned on the rear underside, with four red LED’s and while it does produce a beautiful glow.
 A single colour really isn’t in enough in 2017.

 Conclusion – TL:DR